TulipaEnergy/NearOptimalAlternatives.jl/docs/src/concepts.md

 ## Evolutionary Algorithms for Generating Alternatives (EAGA)

 Evolutionary algorithms have been proposed as an alternative method to mathematical programming for generating alternative solutions by Zechman and Ranjithan [^zechman].

+[^zechman]: E. M. Zechman and S. R. Ranjithan, “An evolutionary algorithm to generate alternatives (eaga) for engineering optimization problems,” Engineering Optimization, vol. 36, no. 5, pp. 539–553, 2004.

 Their method works as follows.
 Instead of simply initialising an initial population as a regular evolutionary algorithm would do, they divide this population into $P$ subpopulations, where $P$ is equal to the number of alternative solutions to be found.
 Each subpopulation is dedicated to search for one alternative solution.
 The first subpopulation can also be used to find the global optimum.
 After initialising the population, they take the following steps iteratively.
 First, evaluate all individuals with respect to the objective and feasibility.
 Also, the distance between this solution and other subpopulations, or there centroids, is taken into account.
 So, the best individual is a feasible solution which is furthest away from other subpopulations.
 They used elitism to preserve the best solution in each subpopulation.
 Afterwards, after checking stopping criteria, they applied binary tournament selection based on the fitness of the solution to select the rest of the individuals.